prgazevedo/SerialConnector/README.md

-# SerialConnector program to connect to a RAK
+# SerialConnector program to connect to a RAK811